influxdata/docs-v2/content/v2.0/reference/flux/functions/built-in/transformations/selectors/lowestaverage.md

 ---
 title: lowestAverage() function
-description: The `lowestAverage()` function returns the bottom `n` records from all groups using the average of each group.
+description: The `lowestAverage()` function calculates the average of each table in the input stream returns the lowest `n` records.
 aliases:
   - /v2.0/reference/flux/functions/transformations/selectors/lowestaverage
 menu: